aditya-srikanth/Rule-Generation-Techniques/README.md

 3. ***closed_freq_itemset_gen()***: Generates closed frequent itemsets  from the given frequent itemsets.
 4. ***rule_generation***: Generates the association rules for the frequent itemsets for some given minimum confidence.

 The current implementation might ocassionally crash while generating association rules.
-This is due to the fact that an example itemset *(i, j)* is not similar to *(j, i)* and while performing comparision operationd during rule generation will throw an exception.
+This is due to the fact that an example itemset *(i, j)* is not similar to *(j, i)* and while performing comparision operations during rule generation, this will throw an exception.

 The current implementation makes use of thread pools to try and decrease computation costs.